What is Produce Safety University (PSU)?

 How can I attend?

 FNS invites state agencies to nominate participants to attend PSU.
 FNS typically accepts nominations between October and December each year.
-If you are interested in attending a future PSU class, contact your state agency that administers Child Nutrition Programs or Food Distribution Programs.
+If you are interested in attending a future PSU class, contact your state agency that administers child nutrition programs or food distribution programs.
+Participants can find additional information for current students.

 Are training materials available?